-Guest networks have their own SSID and password so follow the rules above when setting this up.
+Guest networks have their own SSID and password, so follow the rules above when setting this up.

 Monitor attached devices

 It’s normal for routers to provide an overview of devices connected to the network.
 This will typically display the device name, connection type, internal IP address and MAC address.

 Buy a better router

-When buying a router take the time to check the manufacturer's history of firmware updates.
-Do they regularly issue patches, and continue to support older models for a reasonable amount of time?
-If not you could find that shiny new router is left exposed to newly discovered exploits.
+When buying a router, take the time to check the manufacturer's history of firmware updates.
+Do they regularly issue patches and continue to support older models for a reasonable amount of time?
+If not, you could find that shiny new router is left exposed to newly discovered exploits.

 It’s important that you secure your home broadband as much as you can.
 Installing antivirus and firewall software is a pretty easy way to do so.
 As is using a VPN when using the internet when out and about.
 But you also need to make sure your internet router is safe.
 Don’t just rely on the default settings from your ISP.